 There are some super popular keyword tools out there that don’t update their data on what I’d consider being an acceptable basis.

-I’m not going to name any names, but from one of the most popular tools I’ve compared keyword data for the same keyword but one year later, and it was exactly the same data.
+I’m not going to name any names, but I used one of the most popular tools and I compared keyword data for the same keyword but one year later — it was the same exact data.

 What are the chances the actual search volume hasn’t changed by a single digit over the course of a year?
-I’m no mathematician, but my bet here is on bad data.
+I’m no mathematician, but my bet here is on inaccurate data.

-The moral of the story is to be careful what tools you use and what data you trust to make your business decisions.
-The money saved by using a cheap keyword tool can easily be outweighed by the damage the results it gives you ends up causing.
+The moral of the story is to be careful what tools you use for your brand growth and advertising strategy.
+Also be wary of what data estimations you trust to make your business decisions.
+The money saved by using a cheap keyword tool can easily be outweighed by the damage its results can cause you.

 Look for transparency.
 If a tool can neither confirm nor deny they use Google data, assume it’s Google data.
 Helium 10 has always been transparent about their data estimates.